tsinghua-cel/bf_workspace/README.md

 ## Overview

 This repository contains the implementation for our research paper "BunnyFinder: Finding Incentive Flaws for Ethereum Consensus."
-It provides comprehensive resources including:
+It  including:

-- Complete implementation code for BunnyFinder
+- implementation code for BunnyFinder;
-- Integration frameworks for multiple versions of the [Prysm](https://github.com/OffchainLabs/prysm) client
+- two versions of the [Prysm](https://github.com/OffchainLabs/prysm) client with inject points;
-- Experimental datasets and results documented in our paper
+- experimental datasets and results in our paper.

 ## 1. Ethical Considerations

 Our research adheres to responsible disclosure principles:

-- All experiments are conducted exclusively on isolated local testnets
+- all experiments are conducted exclusively on isolated local testnets;
-- No testing occurs on the live Ethereum network
+- no testing occurs on the live Ethereum network;
-- This repository analyzes only previously documented malicious reorganization attacks
-- We do not disclose any new vulnerability information or additional exploit techniques
+- the attacks we analyzed do not disclose any new vulnerability information or additional exploit techniques.

 ## 2. System Requirements